Honours in the School of Mathematics and Statistics

 - [PMH8] Spectral Theory and PDEs(Florica Cîrstea)

-- [MSH6] Model Selection and Extreme Value Theory(Samuel Müller and Michael Stewart)
+- [MSH6] Model Selection and Generalized Linear Models(Samuel Müller and Jennifer Chan)

 - [MSH7] Introduction to Stochastic Calculus with Applications(Qiying Wang)

 Subject to the approval of the relevant coordinator, honours students may take courses offered by another division within the School of Mathematics and Statistics, or another School, or even another university.
-Students are advised to check the courses offered in January at the AMSI Summer School and also courses available via the Access Grid.
+Students are advised to check the courses offered in January at the AMSI Summer School and also courses available via the Advanced Collaborative Environment (ACE).